-As can be seen from the table below, the total number of crimes within the town centre had increased by 24.1% when compared to figures from last year.
-Violence Against the Person' makes up the majority of recorded crime within Mansfield Town Centre, and it is has risen by 27.7%.
+As can be seen from the table below, in 2017 the total number of crimes within the town centre had increased by 24.1% when compared to figures from the previous year.
+Violence Against the Person' made up the majority of recorded crime within Mansfield Town Centre, and it had risen by 27.7%.
+This was the most up to date information at the time of print.